 A range of daily specials complements the regular menu.
 And you may even snap up a bargain bin end bottle of wine too.

-The location is in fact reflected throughout the menu.
+The location is in fact reflected throughout the menu, which I think is a lovely touch.
 From the cheese board served with Scottish oatcakes to the Edinburgh gin featured on the drinks list.

 8. Old Chain Pier

-If it’s waterside views that float your boat, the Old Chain Pier is surely the Edinburgh go-to for you.
+If it’s waterside views that float your boat, I’d highly recommend a visit to Old Chain Pier.
 Located in Newhaven, diners enjoy uninterrupted views of the Firth of Forth from Trinity Crescent.